Report: Russian Election Trolling Becoming Subtler, Tougher To Detect

 Kim and her team identified 32 Instagram accounts they said appeared to be linked to Russia's now-infamous Internet Research Agency, of which 31 later were confirmed to be IRA-linked by an analysis commissioned by Facebook, which owns Instagram.

-The material was taken down but Kim's team has saved it and studied it.
+The material was taken down, but Kim's team has saved it and studied it.

-Kim's report followed warnings earlier this week, ahead of voting on Super Tuesday, that foreign actors are continuing to try to influence voters in the United States.
+Kim's report followed warnings this week, ahead of voting on Super Tuesday, that foreign actors are continuing to try to influence voters in the United States.

-Law enforcement and intelligence officials told reporters they didn't detect any big spike in activity, but acknowledged that interference activity endures at a steady state.
+Law enforcement and intelligence officials told reporters that they didn't detect any big spike in activity but acknowledged that interference activity endures at a steady state.

 Kim's report examines that at an atomic level and confirms that the efforts targeting the 2020 vote continue many of the trends exhibited earlier.